How Does Copy Factor Into Your Business Processes?

 The importance of naming conventions when building automations

-How strategy determines what goes into the forms we create for our business, such as contact forms
+How strategy determines what goes into the forms we create for our business that help with our business processes

 “A well crafted email, in my mind, is actually your “expectations email”, because you’re laying the groundword of what’s included in the project.” – Melissa Morris